 2. Sacrificed Identities

-When you sacrifice your individuality for your partner, you’re no longer the person they fell in love with.
-Thus it’s only a matter of time before your relationship falls apart.
+So if you ever sacrificed your individuality for your ex, you’re no longer the person they fell in love with, and so it’s not surprising that you broke up.

 Most codependents love and respect themselves so little that even when they receive love and respect from others, they can hardly believe it’s authentic.
 They usually just shrug their shoulders and think, “what?
 How can you love me?
 You’re full of crap.
 I’m unlovable!”
 It’s a sad reality for most suffering from codependency.